zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Adds ram damage to a land vehicle's combined hull mesh.
 This affects all land vehicles vehicles.
 This will turn off all rams for land vehicles if set to false.
 - Default Value: True

+### AllowVehicleCollisionBelowFullSpeed
+- Description: Guards vehicles so they cannot collide with anything below their full speed.
+This is especially useful when going through areas you do not want to destroy.
+- Default Value: True

 ## Ram: Prefabs

 ### DamageIncreasePercentagePerTier